Toon Tone color game

 Is Palette Lab Toon Tone affiliated with cartoon studios?

-No. Palette Lab Toon Tone is an independent color memory game and is not affiliated with any cartoon studio, network, or rights holder.
+No. Palette Lab Toon Tone is an independent color memory game and is not affiliated with any cartoon studio, network, publisher, or rights holder.

-Play the Toon Tone game again
+Play the Toon Tone color game again

 Replay Toon Tone to test a new set of character-inspired color prompts.